Cyfrin/aderyn-ci/README.md

 # Aderyn - Continuous Integration

 > [!CAUTION]
->  Aderyn is under active development and is not guaranteed to work
+>  Aderyn CI is under active development and is not guaranteed to work
-> properly Please do not use it until further notice

 To test your project using GitHub Actions, here is a sample workflow for a Foundry project: